apify/crawlee/README.md

 ### Load a few pages in raw HTML

-This is the most basic example of Apify SDK that demonstrates some of its elementary concepts, such as the [BasicCrawler](https://www.apify.com/docs/sdk/apify-runtime-js/latest#BasicCrawler) and [RequestList](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList) classes.
+This is the most basic example of Apify SDK, which demonstrates some of its elementary tools such as the [BasicCrawler](https://www.apify.com/docs/sdk/apify-runtime-js/latest#BasicCrawler) and [RequestList](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList) classes.
 The script just downloads several web pages with plain HTTP requests (using the